MicrosoftDocs/query-docs/query-languages/dax/dax-overview.md

 =[Calendar Year] & " Q" & [Calendar Quarter]
 ```

 A value for each row in the table is calculated by taking values from the Calendar Year column (in the same Date table), adding a space and the capital letter Q, and then adding the values from the Calendar Quarter column (in the same Date table).
 The result for each row in the calculated column is calculated immediately and appears, for example, as **2017 Q1**.
-Column values are only recalculated if the data is re-processed or the model is unloaded from memory and then re-loaded, like when closing and reopening a Power BI Desktop file.
+Column values are only recalculated if the table or any related table  is processed (refresh) or the model is unloaded from memory and then reloaded, like when closing and reopening a Power BI Desktop file.

  To learn more, see:
 [Calculated columns in Power BI Desktop](https://docs.microsoft.com/power-bi/desktop-calculated-columns)